5 blunders to avoid when paying off your debt

 Debt may be scary, but paying off those debts doesn’t have to be.
 Like most things in life, you’re going to make mistakes along the way.
 But with the common hurdles we’ve explored today forefront in your mind, the journey should be that much easier.

-So long as you face up to your debts, set up a plan - and automatic payments - and then avoid the temptation to spend, you’ll be well on your way to living a life without debt hanging over your head and raining on your parade.
+So long as you face up to your debts, set up a plan - and automatic payments - and then avoid the temptation to spend, you’ll be well on your way to living a life with less or no debt hanging over your head and raining on your parade.
 This is your life, and it’s time to start living it!